No more sweaty feet, no more cheap jumbo pack cotton rags they call socks, no more holes after three months.

 The Verdict

 Thanks to a mix of fit, cotton make-up, and moisture control fibers, the Dickies Dri-tech Moisture Control Crew Socks are great for hot environments.
-It’s a good pick for sweaty feet too, if you aren’t concerned about the lighter padding at the bottom.
+While I’d still pick the Camel City Mill Boot Wool Work Socks if you struggle with sweaty feet, these Dickies socks are a decent budget friendly alternative (if you’re willing to replace them every 6-12 months.

 Steel toe boots are heavy, and you’ll need socks that counter that with comfort and breathability, but don't skimp on the support factor.
 The Dri-Tech Crew Socks provide all of that, while also controlling moisture for guys with sweaty feet.